codepay-us/gateway-api-sdk-java/readme.md

 ## Usage steps

-#### 1. Download the jar package and add it to your project, please refer to github source code
+#### 1. Download the jar and add it to your project, please refer to github source code

 <a href="https://github.com/codepay-us/gateway-api-sdk-java/releases/tag/v1.0.0" target="_blank">gateway-api-sdk-java.jar</a><br />